 In some cases, the various student and parent loans available through our office might not be enough to meet your borrowing needs.
 In such situations, there are various "alternative" or "private" loans (meaning that they are not federally guaranteed or offered from Middlebury funds).
 Many banks and other lending institutions provide alternative loans.
 We recommend that you use these loans sparingly and only after discussing your particular situation with staff at the Student Financial Services office.
 Undergraduate student applicants will require a co-signer on his/her loan application.
-You can refer to Middlebury's list of private lenders for suggested banks to contact about these loans.
+You can refer to Middlebury's list of private lenders for suggested banks to contact by clicking on Fast Choice below.

 What Makes a Good Co-Signer?